Communication

 The aptitude selection can consist of:

-Admission to higher education courses is substantiated by a verification of the ATTITUDINAL REQUIREMENTS.
+Admission to Executive Courses is substantiated by a verification of the ATTITUDINAL REQUIREMENTS.

 The Commission of the Course establishes the requirements and procedures for the aptitude selection.
 The aptitude selection can consist of:

-Once the admission test for both Masters and Higher Education Courses has been passed, POLI.design will notify you of the outcome of the assessment.
+Once the admission test for both Masters and Executive Courses has been passed, POLI.design will notify you of the outcome of the assessment.

 You will then be able to access your personal area, where you will find the admission confirmation together with the instructions to follow to confirm your registration.